BOARD OF TRUSTEES

 Section 1.
 Board of Trustees.
 In accordance with its Amended and Restated Charter, the College shall have no members.
 All corporate powers shall be exercised by or under the authority of, and the affairs of the College managed under the direction of, its Board of Trustees (the “Board”), consisting of Voting Trustees and Non-Voting Trustees.
 Pursuant to the Amended and Restated Charter of the College, the Voting Trustees shall constitute the governing board of the College.

 Section 6.
 Vacancies.
-Any vacancy occurring on the Board of Trustees may be filled by the body which originally elected the Voting Trustee, Faculty Trustee or Student Trustee, as the case may be, in the manner provided in Section 2 or 3, as applicable.
-A Voting Trustee, Faculty Trustee or Student Trustee elected to fill a vacancy shall be elected for the maximum number of complete consecutive terms provided by these By-Laws.for such member.
+Any vacancy occurring on the Board may be filled by the body which originally elected the Voting Trustee, Faculty Trustee or Student Trustee, as the case may be, in the manner provided in Section 2 or 3, as applicable.
+A Voting Trustee, Faculty Trustee or Student Trustee elected to fill a vacancy shall be elected for the maximum number of complete consecutive terms provided by these By-Laws for such member.

 Section 7.
-Regular Meetings of the Board of Trustees.
+Regular Meetings of the Board.
 Regular meetings of the Board may be held at such time and place as the Board shall from time to time determine.
-The Board of Trustees shall permit any or all of the Board members to participate in a regular meeting by, or conduct the meeting through the use of, any means of communication by which all of the Trustees Board members participating may simultaneously hear each other during the meeting.
-A Trustee Board member participating in a meeting by this means shall be deemed to be present in person at the meeting.
+The Board shall permit any or all of the Board members to participate in a regular meeting by, or conduct the meeting through the use of, any means of communication by which all of the Board members participating may simultaneously hear each other during the meeting.
+A Board member participating in a meeting by this means shall be deemed to be present in person at the meeting.

 Section 8.
-Annual Meeting of the Board of Trustees.
-The annual meeting of the Board of Trustees shall be the Spring meeting and shall be held in or out of the state of Tennessee on the date selected by the Voting Trustees.
+Annual Meeting of the Board.
+The annual meeting of the Board shall be the Spring meeting and shall be held in or out of the state of Tennessee on the date selected by the Voting Trustees.
 The annual meeting may be conducted through the use of any means of communication by which all Board members participating may simultaneously hear each other during the meeting.
 A Board member participating in a meeting by this means is deemed to be present in person at the meeting.

 Section 9.
-Special Meetings of the Board of Trustees.
-The Board of Trustees may hold special meetings in or out of the state of Tennessee, and such meetings may be called by the Chairman, the President or any two (2) Voting Trustees.
+Special Meetings of the Board.
+The Board may hold special meetings in or out of the state of Tennessee, and such meetings may be called by the Chair, the President or any two (2) Voting Trustees.
 The Board shall permit any or all of the Board members to participate in a special meeting by, or conduct the meeting through the use of, any means of communication by which all of the Board members participating can simultaneously hear each other during the meeting.
 A Board member participating in a meeting by this means shall be deemed to be present in person at the meeting.

 Section 12.
 Waiver of Notice.
 A Board member may waive any notice required by these By-Laws, the Amended and Restated Charter, or by any provision of the laws of the state of Tennessee, before or after the date and time stated in the notice.
 The waiver must be in writing, signed by the Board member entitled to the notice, and filed with the minutes or corporate records.
 In addition, a Board member’s attendance at or participation in a meeting waives any required notice to him or her of the meeting unless the Board member at the beginning of the meeting (or promptly upon his or her arrival) objects to holding the meeting or transacting business at the meeting and does not thereafter vote for or assent to the action taken at the meeting.

 Section 14.
 Council of Emeriti Trustees.
-The Board of Trustees may elect any number of individuals to the Council of Council of Emeriti Trustees (the “Council”), as it, in its sole discretion, deems appropriate.
-The purpose of the Council of Emeriti Trustees is to advise the Chairman of the Board of Trustees and President on matters pertaining to the College.
-The Board of Trustees in its sole discretion shall determine the term of any member of the Council.
-A member of the Council may resign at any time by delivering a written notice to the Board of Trustees, its Board Chairman, or President, or to the College.
+The Board may elect any number of individuals to the Council of Emeriti Trustees (the “Council”), as it, in its sole discretion, deems appropriate.
+The purpose of the Council is to advise the Chair of the Board and President on matters pertaining to the College.
+The Board in its sole discretion shall determine the term of any member of the Council.
+A member of the Council may resign at any time by delivering a written notice to the Board Chair, President, or to the College.
 A resignation shall be effective when the notice is delivered unless the notice specifies a later date.
-Members of the Council serve at the pleasure of the Board of Trustees, and any member of the Council may be removed by the Board of Trustees at any time with or without cause.
+Members of the Council serve at the pleasure of the Board, and any member of the Council may be removed by the Board at any time with or without cause.